 Technically speaking, Catholics are firstly required to fast on Good Friday, meaning to eat only one full meal for the day and then to merely sustain themselves for the rest of the day — meaning two smaller meals that do not equal the one large meal.

 The Second Vatican Council simplified many Catholic customs and laws.
 There was too much of an emphasis on sin and sacrifice and some of the practices were rather involved.
-Many people believed that breaking Friday abstinence as a sin so serious it could land you in hell.
+Many people believed that breaking Friday abstinence was a sin so serious it could land you in hell.
 They knew the whole thing had gotten out of hand.

-Some have said the Bishops were in cahoots with the fishing industry, but there is little to no evidence to claim that as truth.
+Some have said the bishops were in cahoots with the fishing industry, but there is little to no evidence to claim that as truth.